sofiaborovskaia/bridge-for-billions/README.md

 There is a simple pagination system with previous/next page functionality and a display of the current page and the total number of pages.
 If there are more than 99 results, the total pages number prints as 99+.
 The text is controlled by the object called `pagination` inside the results state, which has two key-value pairs: `page` (current page) and `pages` (total number of pages).

-### 🎶 Structure
+## 🎶 Structure

-I created a folder called "components" where you can find the components.
-The styles are in the folder called "styles".
-There is the base.scss file where you can find all the rest of the SCSS files imported.
+I organized the codebase into two main folders: "components", "styles" and "app".
+The "components" folder contains all of the React components used in the app, while the "styles" folder contains the SCSS files used to style the app. "app" folder contains TypeScript and Redux files.

+To ensure type safety, I used TypeScript for this project.
+Since the app is relatively small, I defined all the necessary types in a single file called interface.ts.
+However, for larger projects, it's usually best to create separate interface files for each feature or module.

+For state management, I chose to use Redux Toolkit's createSlice function to define all of the reducers in a single file called globalSlice.js.
+In a larger app, it would be more scalable to split the reducers into separate slice files based on their respective features, but as our app has limited features, I found it easier to have one slice.

-### 🎶 Styles
+## 🎶 Styles

 I used SCSS to organize my style sheets.
+Roughly every feature has its scss file, which is imported into `base.scss`.
 I installed Material UI for the search text input and select box, and used Material Icons for pagination arrows, delete and close buttons.
-I decided to use TypeScript, and because app is quite small, I defined all the necessary types in one single file `interface.ts`.

 ## 🎶 GIT

 I tried to imitate the regular Git flow by working with main and feature branches.
 I created a branch called "master", and every time I tackled a new step of creating my app, I tried to create a new branch for each major task (rendering the list of results, creating favorites list, setting up pagination, etc.).
 Once I considered the task finished, I would merge the working branch into master.

-### 🎶 Overview
+## 🎶 Overview

 #### What I would improve